misky530/distill/docs/devpost-draft.md

 ## 2. Elevator Pitch（200字符以内）
 ```
 Paste a video link, get structured knowledge: AI transcribes, summarizes, and generates mind maps in minutes.
 Built for students drowning in 3-hour lectures.
-Live in production, self-hosted infra + multi-LLM judge.
+Two LLMs compete, a third judges — live in production.
 ```

 ---